What Is ANRC?

 - Opportunities to work with other organizations whose purposes are in accord with those of the ANRC

-The ANRC National Championships are traditionally held in April.
-The championship is an invitational competition for intercollegiate and junior teams that pay an annual ANRC membership fee.
-The intercollegiate championship and junior championship are held the same weekend and judged separately.
+The ANRC National Championship, traditionally held in April, is an invitational competition for collegiate and junior teams that pay an annual ANRC membership fee.
+The collegiate championship and junior championship are held the same weekend and judged separately.
 In each championship, teams may compete in a 3′ or 2’6 division.
 The competition is judged and scored on equitation skills and sound horsemanship practices in four phases:

 - A Program Ride (includes USEF Hunter Equitation Tests) worth 35% of the total score